- Home

 Final thoughts…

-Diet plays a key role in our kidney health, and research shows that making simple changes, such as eating more whole grains and plant protein, can make all the difference.
+Diet plays a key role in our kidney health, and research shows that making simple changes, such as eating more whole grains and plant protein, can make a big difference.

-For more general kidney health advice, you might like to read our article; 9 ways to keep your kidneys healthy.
-Alternatively, head over to the general health section of our website.
+For more general kidney health advice, you might like our article: 9 ways to keep your kidneys healthy.
+Alternatively, head over to our general health section.

 Have you made any diet changes for your kidney health?
 We’d be interested to hear from you in the comments below.